Model website navigation

 Analyze your team’s requirements for working with navigation

-During the content audit and project shaping, your team identified the following criteria:
+During the content audit and project shaping to deliver the scenario above, your team identified the following criteria:

-- Some of the parent items will contain a hyperlink.
+Some of the parent navigation items will contain a hyperlink.

-- Editors will need to adjust the navigation contents by themselves; creating navigation should be simple and follow the same pattern on different website channels.
+Editors will need to adjust the navigation content on their own; creating navigation should be simple and follow the same pattern across different website channels.

-- Editors will need to create different types of groups of menu items depending on the website channel.
+Editors will need to create different menu items in different groups depending on the website channel.
 For example, microsites will have navigation without nested elements.

 Define the content types and their properties to build the navigation menu

-Based on your team’s requirements, you can define the approach editors will use to create different navigation menus and their items.
+Based on your team’s requirements, you can define a Navigation content type editors will use to create different navigation menus.

 - Navigation